Consultant, Carter Jonas

-Mark is also a Managing Partner of GI Partners, a private equity business founded in 2001 to invest in operationally intensive real estate platforms in the US and Europe.
+Mark was previously a Managing Partner of GI Partners, a private equity business founded in 2001 to invest in operationally intensive real estate platforms in the US and Europe.

 Senior Principal - Head, Aventicum Capital

-Christophe Tanghe has twenty nine years of private equity and real estate investment, investment management, development and advisory experience in Europe, North America and Australasia.
+Christophe Tanghe has more than thirty years of private equity and real estate investment, investment management, development and advisory experience in Europe, North America and Australasia.

 In 2013 he was the founder and Head of Aventicum Real Estate Partners, a real estate private equity investment management company operating from Zurich.

 From 2006 till 2011, he was a Member of the Executive Committee, responsible for the restructuring and sale of ING Real Estate, then the world’s largest real estate investment management organization, as well as a member of the Board of several publicly listed and private investment vehicles, under ING Management across the world.

 From 2005 to 2006, he was worked closely with the CEO Europe of Hines, a leading global private development and investment management organization.
 From 1999 to 2004, he was a founding partner and managing director of Lehman Brothers Real Estate Partners, a real estate private equity fund, and member of Lehman Brother’ Private Equity Executive Committee.
 From 1997 to 1999, he was acquisition director for Security Capital European Realty, a real estate private equity fund.
 Prior to that, from 1986, he held several positions with JP Morgan Investment Banking in New York, London, Paris and Brussels, mainly focusing on M&A and Real Estate.
 Christophe is a member of the Cambridge Land Economy Advisory Board, and Chairman of the Belgium Committee of Human Rights Watch.